sagelga/github-achievement/README.md

 > How to get: Open a Pull Request and get merged {this.amount}.
 Only merged Pull Requests are counted.

+-   2 Pull Requests merged

 also available in Bronze, Silver, and Gold achievement.

 -   16 Pull Requests merged
 -   128 Pull Requests merged
 -   1024 Pull Requests merged

 <img src="./img/yolo/yolo-default.png" height="75px" width="75px">